Note: This is the entry for the entire genre, also known as "gamebooks". For the actual Choose Your Own Adventure series, click here.

 Several people have written scripts for Internet gamebooks allowing the players to add new pages.
 The results are... interesting.

 See also Cruel Twist Ending, Have a Nice Death.

 Tutor-Text is the Ur Example.
 Unlike most later examples these were made as education material rather than fiction.

-CYS is a website allowing all members to join and take part in writing their own storygame.
+CYS is a website allowing all members to join and take part in writing their own interactive stories, otherwise known as story-games.
 (However, due to the versatility of the site's editor, CYOS (or CYOA) are not the only option.
 Quizzes, games of chance, regular stories, and role-playing games are also possible.)